yzhang-gh/notes/docs/software/shell.md

 find . -maxdepth 3 -name '*bar'
 ```

-> GNU **find** searches the directory tree rooted at each given file name by evaluating the given expression from left to right, according to the rules of precedence (see section OPERATORS), until the outcome is known (the left hand side is false for and operations, true for or), at which point **find** moves on to the next file name.
+> GNU **find** searches the directory tree rooted at each given file name by _evaluating the given expression from left to right_, according to the rules of precedence (see section OPERATORS), until the outcome is known (the left hand side is false for and operations, true for or), at which point **find** moves on to the next file name.

 ### 示例：列出符合条件的文件名